lilymkrtchyan/bool-street-noods/design-plan/design-journey.md

 From user testing, we found certain changes to make to the website to improve upon its usability and user-friendliness
 - Adding a hover feature to the buttons on the dropdown feature on the menu page
 - Adding a contact us information section on the about us page in addition to the home page
+- We added specific pick-up time intervals in the pick-up page
+- We added bullet points to the various the sides and drinks on the menu page
 - Correcting a few spelling typos on the menu section of the website